Social Interpretable Reinforcement Learning: Results

 For each setting (i.e., each method on a given task), we perform $10$ independent runs, in order to assess the statistical repeatability of the results.

-We test our method on six widely-used, well-known benchmarks from the Farama Gymnasium suite: InvertedPendulum-v2, Swimmer-v2, Reacher-v4, Hopper-v3, and Walker2d-v3 from the MuJoCo suite, and LunarLander-v2 from the Box2D suite.
-For the hyperparameters used in our experiments, please refer to the Supplementary Material.
+We test our method on six widely-used, well-known benchmarks from the Gymnasium suite: InvertedPendulum, Swimmer, Reacher, Hopper, and Walker2d from the MuJoCo suite, and LunarLander from the Box2D suite.

-\Cref{fig:dts_trends} shows the mean score obtained by the best agent at each generation of the optimization process.
-While we observe that in InvertedPendulum-v2, LunarLander-v2, and Reacher-v4 the optimization process reached convergence in $100$ generations, for Swimmer-v2, Hopper-v3, and Walker2d-v3 convergence was much slower, indicating that increasing the number of generations may potentially increase performance on these tasks.